Private-MachineLearning/Private-MachineLearning.github.io/faq.md

 a [pull request][pulls] with proposed changes. -->

 ## What does  &#949; = 0 mean?
  &#949; = 0 indicates zero-shot performance on the dataset, meaning no privacy was compromised on the private data, as the model was neither trained nor fine-tuned on it.
+Please note that in this case, the accountant is not applicable (N/A) since no privacy budget was actually consumed.

 <!-- ## How is this website maintained?